omarboukhris/GrammarParser/README.md

 	- UNIT : eliminates unit rules (grammar must be binned)

 Note : START operator is forced by the language by the AXIOM keyword

-For more, the wikipedia page is a nice starting point : https://en.wikipedia.org/wiki/Chomsky_normal_form

 example :